 - any “term mismatch” – where a policy doesn’t cover the customer for the full term of the loan or credit it’s attached to

 If we decide you made an unsuitable recommendation or didn’t clearly highlight any shortcomings in your recommendation, we’ll consider whether your customer would have taken out the policy if they’d known it wasn’t suitable for their needs.

 Handling a complaint like this

 In the run-up to PPI deadline, businesses saw a significant increase in PPI enquiries and complaints.
-The FCA issued a complaints handling update on 16 October 2019.
-It said that owing to the unprecedented number of enquiries and complaints financial businesses had received it’s unlikely consumers will get a final response within the usual eight weeks (see DISP 1.6.2R for the detail of the rule).
+The FCA issued a complaint-handling update on 16 October 2019.
+It said that owing to the unprecedented number of enquiries and complaints financial businesses had received it’s unlikely consumers will get a final response within the usual 8 weeks (see DISP 1.6.2R for the detail of the rule).

 The FCA has challenged financial businesses to deal with these complaints as quickly as is reasonable, given the very large volumes.
 It has also written to claims management companies to remind them of what they expect from claims management companies (CMCs) when acting for their PPI customers.